The Folkeskole consists of one year of pre-school class, nine years of primary and lower secondary education, and a one-year 10th form.

 Education is compulsory in Denmark for everyone between the ages of 6-7 and 16.
-Whether the education is received in a publicly provided school, in a private school or at home is a matter of individual choice, as long as accepted standards are met.
-It is education itself that is compulsory, not school.
+Whether the education is received in a publicly provided school, in a private school, or at home is a matter of individual choice, as long as accepted standards are met.
+Education itself is compulsory, school is not.

-The Folkeskole was founded in 1814, and, at that time, all children were given the right to seven years of education.
-The school subjects taught then were religion, reading, writing and arithmetic.
-Since that time and until the end of the 20th century, only five major changes have been made to the Education Act, i.e. in 1903, 1937, 1958, 1975 and 1993.
+The Folkeskole was founded in 1814.
+At that time, all children were given the right to seven years of education.
+The school subjects taught then were religion, reading, writing, and arithmetic.
+Since that time and until the end of the 20th century, only five major changes have been made to the Education Act: in 1903, 1937, 1958, 1975 and 1993.
 On the other hand, in the beginning of the 21st century, a number of comprehensive changes to the Education Act have already been implemented.
 This Fact Sheet describes the most important of these changes.

 The Common Folkeskole – The Local Folkeskole

 “The Folkeskole” constitutes the free, public school system as well as the individual municipal schools, that is to say the places where the teaching takes place.
 On the national level, the Danish Folkeskole is regulated by the Folkeskole Act, which provides the overall framework for the schools’ activities.